Get

 Myoclonic Seizures

-Myoclonic seizures are quick, sudden jerks in the muscles and aren’t unusual.
+Myoclonic seizures are quick, sudden jerks in the muscles and make up the majority of cases of cats with FARS.
 In fact, you have probably experienced something similar before without knowing it.
 If you have ever had the experience of jolting just as you are about to fall asleep, you have experienced myoclonus.

 Absence Seizures